linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/01 Chapter 1.md

 $$ c _ {j} = c \mathrm {f o r} j <   n \mathrm {a n d} c _ {n} = 1 + c.
 $$

-For example, a 10-year 6\% coupon bond that pays annual coupons with a face value of $1000 and a market price of $980 can be calculated to have the following yield:
+For example, a 10-year 6\% coupon bond that pays annual coupons with a face value of \$1000 and a market price of \$980 can be calculated to have the following yield:

 $$
 9 8 0 = \frac {6 0}{1 + y} + \frac {6 0}{(1 + y) ^ {2}} + \dots + \frac {1 0 6 0}{(1 + y) ^ {1 0}}
 $$

 The solution is  $y = 6.2753\%$  in discrete time.
 This yield is an expected return, or internal rate of return, and not the actual return of the bond.
-The actual return depends on how interest rates move and how each  $60 is invested.
-If rates go up in the next 10 years, the re-investment of each$ 60 will earn more than 6.2753\% and the final outcome will be more.
+The actual return depends on how interest rates move and how each  \$60 is invested.
+If rates go up in the next 10 years, the re-investment of each\$ 60 will earn more than 6.2753\% and the final outcome will be more.
 On the other hand, if rates drop and the re-investment incomes of 60 coupons will suffer less returns and the final outcome will be less.

 In the above equation, the period over which the yield  $y$  is generated is consistent with the length of the period.
 That is, if the period is semi-annual, then  $y$  is a semi-annual yield.
 However, it is customary to report yields in an annual basis (per annum) and hence this semi-annual yield needs to be multiplied by 2.
 As a result, it is more convenient to embed annualization into the formula.
 There are two ways to do that: